 \subsection{\texttt{atlas\_2010\_14293} (SUSY-2018-22)}

-This is a search \cite{ATLAS:2020syg} for squarks (1st and 2nd generation) and gluinos in final states with 2-6 jets, 0 leptons and missing transverse momentum.
-There are three multibin signal regions in this search: \texttt{MB-SSd} which targets production of squarks and is divided into 24 bins according to $m_\textrm{eff}$, $\met/\sqrt{H_\T}$ and the number of jets; \texttt{MB-GGd} which targets production of gluinos and is divided into 18 bins according to $m_\textrm{eff}$, $\met/\sqrt{H_\T}$; \texttt{MB-C} which targets compressed spectra and is divided into 18 bins according to $m_\textrm{eff}$, $\met/\sqrt{H_\T}$ and the number of jets.
-The control regions are also implemented what gives an opportunity to fully exploit the full likelihood model provided by the ATLAS collaboration.
+This is a search \cite{ATLAS:2020syg} for squarks (1st and 2nd generation) and gluinos in final states with 2-6 jets, 0 leptons, and missing transverse momentum.
+There are three multibin signal regions in this search: \texttt{MB-SSd} which targets squark pair production and is divided into 24 bins according to $m_\textrm{eff}$, $\met/\sqrt{H_\T}$ and the number of jets; \texttt{MB-GGd} which targets gluino production and is divided into 18 bins according to $m_\textrm{eff}$, $\met/\sqrt{H_\T}$; \texttt{MB-C} which targets compressed spectra and is divided into 18 bins according to $m_\textrm{eff}$, $\met/\sqrt{H_\T}$ and the number of jets.
+The control regions are also implemented, which gives an opportunity to fully exploit the full likelihood model provided by the ATLAS Collaboration.

-Figure~\ref{fig:201014293} shows validation plots for the squark pair-production process.
+Figure~\ref{fig:201014293} shows the validation plots for the squark pair-production process.
 The simplified shape-fit has excellent agreement with the official result, while the full likelihood model gives a somewhat weaker exclusion.
-In either case there is a clearly visible advantage over the best-SR method.
+In either case, there is a clearly visible advantage over the best-SR method.
 In Appendix we provide detailed signal yields for the multibin SRs of this search.
 Additional validation material (cut flows) can be found in~\cite{201014293_validation}.